What is a QR code menu?

 Step 3: print your QR codes

 Next, go to your store tab and you’ll be able to generate QR codes.
 You can generate ones for individual tables (so that the table is already pre-selected when the customer is ordering) or you can print a generic one (so they’ll need to manually select their own table).
-Once you have the files, you have to print them.

-You can take a look at our advice on how to print a QR code for your restaurant.
 There are lots of different options when it comes to printing your QR code, including wood and metal – which tend to have nicer finishes.

 - Leave a border space.